Beginner Martial Arts & Karate Programs for Kids

 Why is karate a good martial arts for kids?

 As karate team members, children experience a sense of belonging.
-They also learn how to move in unison (for example in synchronised performance) or how to move tactically together to achieve and aim (like for example in team sparring).
+They also learn how to move in unison (for example in synchronised performance) and how to move tactically together to achieve and aim (like for example in team sparring).

 - learn coordination and team work

 - learn valuable self defence skills which can help combat bullying

 - gain self confidence which carries them successfully through life